Virtually cocompactly cubulated Artin-Tits groups: Introduction

 You can see in Figure~\ref{fig:examples} an example of the Coxeter graph of an even star Artin-Tits group.
 In that figure, all the edges labeled $\infty$ are not drawn.

 The most general picture of an arbitrary cocompactly cubulated Artin-Tits group comes roughly from combining dihedral Artin groups and even stars Artin groups, in a right-angled-like fashion.

-Another way to state Theorem~\ref{thm:main} is by describing local obstructions in the Coxeter matrix $M$, see also Figure~\ref{fig:obstructions}.
-In particular, special subgroups of rank $3$ and $4$ determine if an Artin group is virtually cocompactly cubulated or not.
+Another way to state Conjecture~\ref{conj:main} is by describing local obstructions in the Coxeter matrix $M$, see also Figure~\ref{fig:obstructions}.
+In particular, standard parabolic subgroups of rank $3$ and $4$ should determine if an Artin-Tits group is virtually cocompactly cubulated or not.
+Recall that the rank of an Artin group (or a standard parabolic subgroup) is the number of standard generators.